Echeveria Plants indoor Care, Propagation and Common Problems with Solutions

 Temperature and Humidity

-Average warmth between 16-280C during the growing season is ideal for Echeveria Plants.
-Keep the plants away from cold draughts as they can cause reduced growth.
+Average warmth of 16-280C during the growing season is ideal for Echeveria Plants.
+Keep the plants away from cold drafts as they can cause reduced growth.

-Average room humidity is ideal for Echeveria Plants.
+Moderate room humidity of 50-55% is ideal for Echeverias.
 They have no need for extra humidity.
 Make sure that there is good air circulation to prevent fungal diseases.

 Fertilizer